vanesascode/vanesascode/README.md

 ###
 ***
+- You can learn more about me in [LINKEDIN](https://www.linkedin.com/in/vanesajuarezparis/)
+- You can also visit my [PORTFOLIO](https://vanesascode.com/)
+- You can contact me: vanesascode@gmail.com

-I'm part of [4GeeksAcademy](https://github.com/4GeeksAcademy)'s community.
+- I'm part of [4GeeksAcademy](https://github.com/4GeeksAcademy)'s community.